Learning Latent Energy-Based Models via Interacting Particle Langevin Dynamics: INTRODUCTION

 \glspl*{ebm} offer a flexible framework for statistical and generative modelling by learning models of the form $p_\theta \propto e^{-U_\theta}$ from data.
 The energy function $U_\theta$ can be flexibly parameterised, enabling \glspl*{ebm} to approximate any probability density \citep{atchade2023generative}.
 Once the parameters $\theta$ are learned for a given dataset, these models support sampling and inference, allowing their use in a wide range of applications, including generation across modalities \citep{deng2020residualenergybasedmodelstext, gladstone2025}, robust classification \citep{grathwohl2020classifier}, anomaly detection \citep{zhai2016}, likelihood-based evaluation \citep{du2019}, simulation-based inference \citep{glaser2022maximum}, and compositional generation \citep{du2020compositional,du2023reduce}.

 \gls*{mle} procedures to learn \glspl*{ebm} remain highly challenging to implement since common methods require samples from the model $p_\theta$ to perform parameter updates, typically drawn using \gls*{mcmc} methods \citep{hinton2002training,song2021train}.
 In high dimensional settings, these often suffer from slow mixing times.
-Moreover, real-world data often concentrates on a low-dimensional manifold embedded in a high-dimensional data space \citep{bengio2014representationlearningreviewnew,whiteley2025statistical}, meaning that the learning task might be ill-defined \citep{loaiza2024deep}.
+Moreover, real-world data often concentrates on a low-dimensional manifold \citep{bengio2014representationlearningreviewnew,whiteley2025statistical}, meaning that the learning task might be ill-defined \citep{loaiza2024deep}.

-To exploit the low-dimensional data structure \glspl*{lvm} have been studied.
-In the \ebm~framework, one approach is to model the system as a \gls*{lvm}, where a flexible energy-based prior is defined over the latent space and a neural network decoder maps latent variables to the data space; this setup is known as a \gls*{lebm} \citep{pang2020ebmprior}.
-Significant challenges remain, however, in the training of such models via \gls*{mle}.
+A natural way to address both challenges within the \ebm~framework is to learn a low-dimensional latent representation of the data and model the encoded data as an \gls*{ebm}, giving rise to \gls*{lebm} \citep{pang2020ebmprior}.
+This model comprises of a likelihood (decoder) and a prior in the (lower-dimensional) latent space, which is parameterised as an \gls*{ebm}. {The latent formulation, however, introduces new challenges} in the \gls*{mle}-training of such models.
 First, the model parameters must be learned by maximising the \textit{marginal likelihood} of the observed data, which involves integrating out the latent variables, a typical setting known as \gls*{mmle} \citep{dempster1977maximum}.
 Second, the normalising constant of the prior distribution is generally intractable, resulting in a ``doubly-intractable'' setting.

-A notable work in the direction of \gls*{mle} for \glspl*{lebm} is \citet{pang2020ebmprior}, who propose an \gls*{mcmc}-based approach to tackle both the intractable posterior and the intractable normalising constant of the prior.
+A notable method to tackle this problem is built by \citet{pang2020ebmprior}, who propose an \gls*{mcmc}-based approach to tackle both the intractable posterior and the intractable normalising constant of the prior.
 This procedure can be seen as an \gls*{em}-like procedure, in a similar spirit to \citet{debortoli2021soul}.
-Adapted to the \ebm~setting, these methods involve inner \gls*{mcmc} loops to sample from the posterior and/or the prior at each iteration of the training.
-However, the nested \gls*{mcmc} steps lead to slow training and complicate theoretical understanding of the model; which is the main motivation for our work.
+Adapted to the \ebm~setting, these methods involve (double) \gls*{mcmc} loops to sample from the posterior and/or the prior at each iteration of the training, which introduce significant computational overhead and complicate the non-asymptotic analysis.